Botanical Name: Eucomis comosa

 Overwinter E. comosa in a sunny window.
 Cut back on watering, but don't allow the soil to dry out completely.
 Stop fertilizing after flowering is over.
 In early spring, resume normal care.

 If you've never grown pineapple lilies, give them a try.
 Growing these tender perennials in containers is easy and you'll enjoy their gorgeous flowers year after year.

 You'll find Eucomis comosa for sale at some online nurseries.
 It may be difficult to find in garden centers unless you live in a tropical or sub-tropical climate.

 Several varieties are available with white, pink or red flowers.
 Bright-pink 'Aloha' is one of my favorites, and 'Sparkling Burgundy' is a popular cultivar with burgundy-tinged foliage.

 Height: 2 ft (60 cm)

-Water: Water generously throughout the growing season, keeping the soil evenly moist.
+Water: Water generously throughout the growing season, allowing the potting soil to dry out a bit before watering again.
 Water sparingly after flowering is finished.
-Yellow leaves are a sign of overwatering.
+Yellow leaves are a sign of over-watering.

-Temperature: Average room temperatures 60-75°F/16-24°C. If you scoot your container to the patio or porch for the summer, don't worry -- it can take the heat.
+Temperature: Average to high room temperatures 65-80°F/18-27°C. If you scoot your container to the patio or porch for the summer, don't worry -- it can take the heat.
 But bring it back indoors when the temperature drops...these tender perennials will not tolerate temps below 50°F/10°C.

-Fertilizer: Feed monthly in spring and summer with a high-phosphorus liquid fertilizer diluted by half.
+Fertilizer: Feed monthly in spring and summer with a high-phosphorus water-soluble fertilizer diluted by half.